GlorimarCastro/grac/README.md

 ---

-# Example
+# Example Section
-Examples of how tou use GRAC can be find in the [example] folder
+Examples of how tou use GRAC can be found in the [example] folder

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)